Testing the $\mathbf{\Lambda}$CDM Cosmological Model with Forthcoming Measurements of the Cosmic Microwave Background with SPT-3G: Power spectrum predictions from and alternatives

 In this section we discuss, in a qualitative manner, prospects for using \sptnew{} data to detect departures from \llcdm\ predictions for CMB power spectra conditioned on \planck{} data.
 Many alternative models that resolve cosmological tensions, such as the $H_0$ and $\sigma_8$ tensions, predict power spectra that differ from \llcdm\ predictions at small angular scales, and we use a selection of such models to guide our discussion.
 In Fig.~\ref{fig_alternative_models}, we present the \llcdm\ predictions for angular power spectra given \planck{} data, the predictions of alternative models that fit the \planck{} data well while either having a high $H_0$ or a low $\sigma_8$, and the forecasted \allspt{} error bars.

-The selected alternative models are (a) a phenomenological model of non-perturbatively modified recombination (ModRec) (Lynch et al. 2024, in preparation); (b) an atomic dark matter (ADM) model arising from a hidden dark sector charged under a U(1) gauge interaction \citep{hughes23}; and (c) a model featuring an additional dark fluid with an equation of state parameter that is a free function of redshift, hereafter ``high dimensional generalized dark matter" (HDGDM) \citep{meiers23}.
+The selected alternative models are (a) a phenomenological model of non-perturbatively modified recombination (ModRec) \citep{Lynch2024}; (b) an atomic dark matter (ADM) model arising from a hidden dark sector charged under a U(1) gauge interaction \citep{hughes23}; and (c) a model featuring an additional dark fluid with an equation of state parameter that is a free function of redshift, hereafter ``high dimensional generalized dark matter" (HDGDM) \citep{meiers23}.

 We present one set of spectra from each of these models in Fig.~\ref{fig_alternative_models} as a relative shift $\Delta C_{\ell}^{X} = C_{\ell}^{X} - C_{\ell, {\rm ref}}^{X}$ compared to the reference \llcdm\ mean \planck{} $C_{\ell, {\rm ref}}^{X}$, normalized as described in the figure caption.
 Here $X$ corresponds to one of the primary lensed CMB $TT/EE/TE$ or the lensing $\phi\phi$ power spectra.
 Each of these spectra are drawn from posterior distributions conditioned on \planck{} and BAO data, although the HDGDM spectra also includes uncalibrated supernovae data in the fit.
 It should be noted that the specific BAO datasets used in these constraints differ: please see the appropriate references for details.